Greg Solano: Resignation/Embezzlement

 Robert Garcia, Solano's undersheriff was sworn in as interim County Sheriff.
-Garcia was subsequently elected as Sheriff by the citizens of Santa Fe County in the election of November 2, 2011 and began his first term on January 1, 2012.
+Garcia was subsequently elected as Sheriff by the citizens of Santa Fe County in the election of November 2, 2011, and began his first term on January 1, 2012.

 On July 20, 2011, Solano pleaded guilty in District Court as part of a plea agreement to five counts of fraud for embezzling county property and selling the items for his own gain on eBay.
 The plea deal came eight months after Solano resigned as sheriff and admitted auctioning the items for personal profit.
 Solano was sentenced to 3 months in jail and $25,000 restitution as well as 5 years probation.
 Solano was released from jail after 6 weeks with good time.
 Solano successfully finished his probation in 2016.

 Kidney Donation

 In November 2016 Solano again made local news headlines when he donated a kidney to retired District Court Judge Michael Vigil.
 Solano said he had known the Judge since he was 20 years old and Judge Vigil helped him gain custody of his siblings.
 Greg Solano's Mother died when Solano was 20 years old and when Solano needed an attorney to legally gain custody of his 3 siblings Judge Vigil, then an attorney represented Solano on a Pro Bono basis.
 Thirty years later in 2015 Solano found out his old attorney, now a retired judge needed a kidney Solano called and offered one of his.
 Approximately 40 people offered and tested to donate the kidney.
 Solano was the only match.
-The testing and preparation took approximately a year and in November 2016 for during the thanksgiving holiday the former sheriff donated his kidney in a double surgery at the Mayo Clinic in Phoenix Arizona.
+The testing and preparation took approximately a year and on November 22, 2016 during the thanksgiving holiday the former sheriff donated his kidney in a double surgery at the Mayo Clinic in Phoenix Arizona.
 While a few said Solano may be trying to redeem himself in the public eye, Solano said his criminal conviction and the kidney donation were unrelated.
 "He's a good man," he said of Vigil a day after he'd been released from the hospital.
 "I did it for that reason and that reason only.
 Not to, like, fix my appearance with the community or anything like that."